 There will then be more time to sew more awesome projects.

 Then again, not everyone hates finishing seams with a sewing machine as much as I do.

 There are a few subsets of people I recommend against getting a serger without some serious introspection first.

-1. If you aren’t wanting to take the time to learn to set up and use a serger, skip on this machine.
+1. If you don’t want to learn to set up and use a serger, skip this machine.

-A lot of beginners report frustrations learning to thread a serger and switch between stitches.
-Many times when you switch between stitch types, you have to add or remove a needle and rethread your machine.
+Many beginners report frustrations learning to thread a serger and switch between stitches.
+When you switch between stitch types, you have to add or remove a needle and rethread your machine.

 To summarize, you don’t necessarily need a serger because a sewing machine will suffice in most circumstances.
-However, given the superior seams, faster speeds, and better success on tricker fabrics, you might find you do really want one, just like I did!
+However, given the superior seams, faster speeds, and better success on tricker fabrics, you might want one, just like I did!